bitquery/streaming-data-platform-docs/docs/start/authorisation/how-to-generate.md

 - Billing remains consistent across API v1 and v2.
 - Purchase points once and utilize them for either v1 or v2 in any combination.
-- Currently you are not charged for usage of V2 APIs.
-The exact billing date will be informed soon.